Nick Frost

 Nick Frost as a child with his parents

 He started as a courier, then landed a job waiting tables at a small restaurant near home.
-Before long, Nick was hosting celebrations and weddings at the same place.
-After saving up some money, Frost took off for Israel, where he spent two years living in a kibbutz (agricultural commune), focusing on painting.
-When he returned to London, the young man got work as a cook and bartender at a Mexican restaurant and shared an apartment with his roommate – aspiring comedian Simon Pegg.
+Soon, Nick was hosting celebrations and weddings at the same venue.
+After saving some money, Frost headed to Israel, where he spent two years living in a kibbutz (agricultural commune), focusing on painting.
+When he returned to London, he found work as a cook and bartender at a Mexican restaurant and shared an apartment with his roommate – aspiring comedian Simon Pegg.

 Nick Frost in his youth